schofida/mlod-enhancements/mlod-new-heroic-paths.md

 You have mastered your metamagic aura and you now have the ability to bend spells to your whims.
 Your metamagic aura gains the following benefit:

-- You gain 2 additional raw energy points.
+- Your maximum raw energy points has now increased to 10.
 - Redirect Spell - When a spell is cast within 30 ft. of you, you can use 5 raw energy points to redirect the spell to another target.
 In order for this ability to work, the spell must have a target (although the target can be an area, such as a fireball) other than the spell caster.